Dr. Justin Esarey is an Associate

 requires based on research that studies reading and writing speeds.
 Co-authored with Elizabeth Barre.

-This software was selected as a finalist for the 2017 POD innovation award of the Professional and Organizational Development Network in Higher Education.
+This software won the 2017 POD innovation award of the Professional and Organizational Development Network in Higher Education.

 Usage statistics for the last month are available at https://shiny.justinesarey.com (note: this tracks all hits to the server, but the Workload Estimator and the usage tracker are the only hosted sites).